Szymon975/Minimal_phase/README.md

 This equation has some weak points, which consequences I sucessfully avoided.

 1. Due to the substitution $v \rightarrow \textnormal{exp}(u)$ some very big numbers are generated.
-Notice that we are still integrating to very big $\omega'$s, with the difference that regular distribution of points $u$ in Riemann sum translates to fewer points $\omega'$ before the substitution.
+Notice that we are still integrating to very big $\omega'$ s, with the difference that regular distribution of points $u$ in Riemann sum translates to fewer points $\omega'$ before the substitution.
 I had this problem only plotting *dawson* and after making use of *mpmath*, after approximately thirty seconds I obtained plot for 300 points.

 2. Less apparent symmetry - $G'(v) = G(v-a)$, where "a" is some central $\omega/\omega_0$, PhTF should be translated analogously.
 Reason for this problem to occur is due to taking into account only positive $\omega'$ s in integration because of previous change of variables - argument of logarithm must be positive.